Yaroster/skoomaDen.me/src/content/posts/Contrasting_China_Brown_Economy.md

 Brown argues that while China’s economic rise is significant, Xi’s policies are designed to ensure that this growth reinforces the Party’s dominance.
 The emphasis is on managing internal risks, preventing economic crises, and using state control to guide development in a way that secures political stability.

-Ms. Economy, on the other hand, emphasizes that [Xi Jinping](https://en.wikipedia.org/wiki/Xi_Jinping)’s economic strategy is part of a broader effort to project China’s power globally.
+Dr. Economy, on the other hand, emphasizes that [Xi Jinping](https://en.wikipedia.org/wiki/Xi_Jinping)’s economic strategy is part of a broader effort to project China’s power globally.
 She argues that initiatives like the [Belt and Road](https://en.wikipedia.org/wiki/Belt_and_Road_Initiative) are not just about economic expansion but about reshaping global norms and extending China’s influence in key regions.

 #### "The Belt and Road Initiative is emblematic of Xi’s broader vision for China’s economic power...
 It is a tool for extending Chinese influence globally, reshaping the rules of the game, and positioning China as a global leader."
 (*[The Third Revolution](https://www.amazon.com/Third-Revolution-Jinping-Chinese-State/dp/0190866071)*, p.
 203).